What Is Hatsu Sekku?

 Nothing at all.

 I was a bit confused about hastu sekku/momo no sekku because it’s on March 3, which is Hina Matsuri (雛祭り or Girls’ Day).
-The same with May 5 being Tango no Sekku and Kodomo no Hi (こどもの日、which used to be called Boys’ Day ages ago).
+The same with May 5 being Tango no Sekku and Kodomo no Hi (こどもの日、which was Boys’ Day ages ago).

 How could March 3 be the monster’s “first” sekku if she was born in February and Girls’ Day is in March?